ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes

 Jun 10/20
-Testing Git LFS to include a zip version of the application in ./dist/.
+Installed Git LFS to include a zip version of the application in ./dist/.
+Tested: zip file works when downloaded from GitHub (via download button on the <a href="https://github.com/ChrisDeFreitas/Electron-FolderView/blob/master/dist/FolderView-win32-x64.zip">FolderView-win32-x64.zip page</a>).
-- zip file fails at this point.

 Jun 9/20
 Pushed this through while testing changes to dlgFind, dlgRename and Electron 9.x because found error in ytdl-core that caused downloads to fail.
 Resovled by updating to the latest version--no repository code changes required.